arduino/docs-content/content/hardware/03.nano/boards/nano-every/datasheet/datasheet.md

 ![](assets/featured.jpg)

 # Description
-Nano Every is a miniature sized module containing an ATMega4809 AVR processor and an ATSAMD11D14A ARM Cortex M0+ processor to act as a bridge between USB and the main AVR processor.
+Nano Every is a miniature sized module containing an ATMega4809 AVR processor and an ATSAMD11D14A Arm® Cortex®-M0+ processor to act as a bridge between USB and the main AVR processor.
 The module can either be mounted as a DIP component (when mounting pin headers), or as a SMT component, directly soldering it via the castellated pads.

 # Target Areas:
 Maker, robotics